Jessie M. Soga: Musical education and career

 Her musical education and reach was international, as she had studied under Italian singing teacher Alberto Giovannini at the Milan Conservatory; he also taught Irish composer Thomas O'Brien Butler as well as Italian tenor Francesco Tagmagno and Austrian baritone Joseph Kaschmann.
 She also advertised being taught in Paris (presumably before he left for America in 1904) by Jacques Bouhy.
-One of Soga's own pupils was African-American Helen A. Moore of Fiske Jubilee Singers whilst on an international tour and performing in Glasgow, who said later (in 1930) that she rated Soga as "among the leading vocalists of the country".
+One of Soga's own pupils was African-American Helen A. Moore of Fisk Jubilee Singers whilst on an international tour and performing in Glasgow, who said later (in 1930) that she rated Soga as "among the leading vocalists of the country".

 Soga performed at a "successful concert" of Beethoven's Mass in C major with 90 voices of the Blairgowrie and Rattray Choral Society on 30 March 1899, when her solo singing was commended: